big-data-lab-team/data-marketplace/README.md

   <strong>Database Configuration:</strong>

       Database configuration are present in /controllers/mysql.js
-      you can modify it if you want to change the username, password, or database name.
+      You can modify it if you want to change the username, password, or database name, according to your MySQL server configuration.

   <strong>Now you should have the source code and the database setup on your machine</strong>